What is Impact crusher blow bars

 The blow bar is the key wear part of the impact crusher, and its quality determines the crushing efficiency of the equipment.

-Types of impact crusher blow bars
+Impact crusher blow bars material

 Different working conditions need to choose different types of blow bars, from high manganese steel, martensitic alloy steel to high-chromium iron.
 These types of blow bar can ensure that the impact crusher always maintains the best operating condition with the best cost performance.

 High manganese steel has high impact resistance and excellent wear resistance under strong impact abrasive wear conditions.
 The high manganese steel hammer hardly breaks, so high manganese steel is suitable for primary crushing applications.

 Application: abrasive materials, asphalt, concrete, aggregates, construction waste containing steel or steel, larger feed size

 Martensitic alloy steel can achieve a good balance between impact resistance (toughness) and hardness, and is often used in secondary crushing applications that require better impact resistance and hardness, such as quarrying and construction waste recycling.